dong-an/dong-an.github.io/_pages/talks.md

 author_profile: true
 ---

+* Quantum eigenvalue transformation from and beyond Hamiltonian simulation
+  * IQIM Seminar, Caltech, May 2024
 * Quantum algorithms for linear differential equations
   * Spring 2024 Conference on Applied Mathematics, George Washington University Student Chapter of SIAM, April 2024
 * Quantum algorithm for linear non-unitary dynamics with near-optimal dependence on all parameters